Home Guard (Denmark): History

-Since 2001 an increasing number of qualified Home Guard personnel are being sent abroad on an equal basis with the Army, Navy and Air Force, most notably as Protection Teams under the auspices of Jægerkorpset, and also as guard platoons in Kosovo and Afghanistan.
-Plans also exist to send Home Guard combat medics abroad.
+An increasing number of qualified Home Guard personnel are being sent abroad on an equal basis with the Army, Navy and Air Force, most notably as Protection Teams under the auspices of Jægerkorpset, and also as guard platoons in Kosovo and Afghanistan.

 Structure

 Structure in the late 1980s

 In the late 1980s, the Home Guard Command was headquartered in Copenhagen and administered the home guard during peacetime.
 In case of war, the home guard units would have reinforced the other three armed services.